Run Fast. Eat Slow. With Elyse Kopecky in Switzerland

 - Accommodation for six nights at 3 or 4 star hotels

-- Buffet breakfasts, food and premium nutrition on the trail, and multi-course dinners each evening
+- Buffet breakfasts, food and premium nutrition on the trail, and multi-course dinners every evening

 - All transfers to and from trailheads and mountain trains or gondolas that are included on our planned itinerary